iamckn/iamckn.github.io/source/_posts/2015-05-05-crypto-magic-zero-knowledge.markdown

 ***
 ###Also check out this cool explanation with a modified version of [Ali Baba and the forty thieves](http://pages.cs.wisc.edu/~mkowalcz/628.pdf)
 ***
-###In part two of Crypto Magic, I'll talk about Private Outsourcing Computation :).
+###In part two of Crypto Magic, I'll talk about homomorphic encryption :).